ma489/ma489.github.io/_posts/2020-01-07-aws-certified.md

 ---
-title: AWS Certified
+title: AWS Certified Solutions Architect
 date: 2020-01-07T19:02:00+00:00
 layout: single
 permalink: /2020/01/2020-aws-certified/
 classes: wide
 ---

-I am now an *AWS Certified Solutions Architect (Associate)*.
+I'm pleased to share that I am now an **AWS Certified Solutions Architect (Associate)**.

 I was a little nervous before taking the exam (it's been a while!), but I'm glad to have been able to validate my technical skills.
 Learn more about it [here](https://aws.amazon.com/certification/certified-solutions-architect-associate/).